davida26/davida26.github.io/about.md

 ## The SE Years

 By the time I got to college, I knew what I wanted to do.
 I loved computers, coding and the web.
 It was only natural for me to declare my major as Software Engineering (SE).
-College was an experience on its own as many of us would agree.
+College was an experience on its own, as many of us would agree.
 My academic achievements combined with my newly found social skills did well.
 College was a blast:

 - I got to experiment with C++
 - Learned about Java and how I could use it for the web
-- Got even fancier with web technologies
+- Got even fancier with more web technologies
-- Setup a few servers
+- Learned about servers #LinuxFTW
 - Landed a few web developer roles
+- Blew up a couple Databases
+- Had a few beers too many (RIP Freshman Year)

 and 4 of the best years of my life flew by.
+Hmm... "best years" , I've use that before.
+Just goes to show you that any year is a best year.

 ## Today